RickCarlino/Thinking-Lobster/README.md

-Thinking Lobster (Pre-release)
+Thinking Lobster (Pre-release, as in, not yet released.)
 ===

-A repo that will need to be renamed.
+A [spaced repetition algorithm](http://en.wikipedia.org/wiki/Spaced_repetition) written in Ruby for facts that use non-scaled responses.
+Highly influenced by the leitner method.

 Goals
 ---